bkam03/sorting-algorithms/README.md

 Bubble Sort

 You ever watch that show where they street race in oklahoma?
 They have a list of the top 10 at the moment, and each person on that list gets to challenge the person above them on saturday night.
-Over time the fastest makes it to the top, and the slower ones lose rank.
+Over time the fastest makes it to the top, and the slower ones fall off the list.

 you iterate through the array, looping until there are no more swaps. for each iteration,